Home Frequently Asked Questions

 The EU Blue Card allows a highly-skilled foreign worker who is a citizen of a non-EU country to legally live and work in Germany for the duration of his or her employment contract for a maximum of four years.
 There is, however, an option to extend the validity of an EU Blue Card if the criteria are satisfied.
 The spouse and dependent children of the EU Blue Card holder can also live in Germany for the same duration of time.
 After you live and work in Germany with an EU Blue Card for 33 months and meet all of the criteria, including having A1 level (elementary) German language skills, you will have the option to apply for a German Settlement Permit (i.e., permanent residency).
 If you have attained B1 level (intermediate) German language skills, you can apply for a German Settlement Permit after living and working in Germany with an EU Blue Card for only 21 months.

 In general, to apply for the EU Blue Card to live and work in Germany, you must be a highly skilled foreign worker who is a citizen of a non-EU country who has a higher education degree that is recognized by Germany or comparable to a German degree or you have a German degree.
-You also need a valid German job offer that is appropriate for your higher education degree and the minimum yearly salary must be €58,400 (2023); however, if you will work in Germany in engineering, information technology, mathematics, human medicine (excluding dentistry) or natural sciences (STEM occupations), then your minimum salary must be €45,552 per year (2023) and approval will be required from the Federal Employment Agency.
+You also need a valid German job offer that is appropriate for your higher education degree for an employment period of at least six months and the minimum yearly salary must be €45,300 (2024); however, if you will work in Germany in a “bottleneck occupation”, then your minimum salary must be €41,041.80 per year (2024) and approval will be required from the Federal Employment Agency.

-You can apply for the EU Blue Card from inside Germany (for example, if you have a German Job-Seeker Visa and have secured a qualifying job offer in Germany) by scheduling an appointment at the nearest Foreigner’s Authority or you can apply from outside of Germany by scheduling an appointment at the German Embassy or Consulate in your country of residence.
+You can apply for the EU Blue Card from inside Germany (for example, if you have a German Opportunity Card and have secured a qualifying job offer in Germany) by scheduling an appointment at the nearest Foreigner’s Authority or you can apply from outside of Germany by scheduling an appointment at the German Embassy or Consulate in your country of residence.
 The required documents must be provided and the relevant government fee(s) must be paid.

 The cost of living in Germany is very reasonable, especially compared to other highly-developed countries.
 According to the Numbeo.com website (March 2023), the average rent for a one-bedroom apartment in the city center of Berlin is about €1,278 per month, but outside the city center it is around €902 per month.
 In Hamburg, the average monthly rent for a one-bedroom apartment in the city center is about €1,024, however, outside the city center it is only around €776.
 The cost of rent for a one-bedroom apartment in the city center of Munich is around €1,357 each month, while outside the city center it is about €1,034 per month.
 The average monthly rent for a one-bedroom apartment in the city center of Cologne is approximately €881, but outside the city center it will only cost you around €690.
 In Frankfurt’s city center, a one-bedroom apartment rents for an average of around €1,118 per month, while outside the city center it is about €823 each month.
 These are just some examples to show that the cost of housing in some of Germany’s largest cities is not very expensive – especially considering that jobs in Germany generally pay very well.
 You can explore the Numbeo.com website for yourself to see that the costs of utilities, transportation, food, clothing and other common expenses in Germany are quite affordable.

-The average salary in Germany is €49,260 ($53,532 USD) per year, according to the German government (DeStatis, 2022).
-Of course, many people who work in Germany earn more or less than the average salary, depending on their occupation, education, years of experience, etc. Examples of the average salaries for different business sectors in Germany (DeStatis, 2022) include: Arts, Entertainment and Recreation = €43,500 ($47,272 USD); Business Services = €48,948 ($52,703 USD); Construction = €41,664 ($45,277 USD); Education = €55,608 ($60,430 USD); Electricity, Gas, Steam and Air Conditioning Supply = €62,160 ($67,550 USD); Financial and Insurance Activities = €67,632 ($73,497 USD); Human Health and Social Work Activities = €48,816 ($53,049 USD); Information and Communication = €66,108 ($71,841 USD); Manufacturing = €51,324 ($55,775 USD); Professional, Scientific and Technical Activities = €61,692 ($67,042 USD); Public Administration, Social and Personal Service Activities = €50,172 ($54,523 USD).
-NOTE: The EUR/USD exchange rate was as of February 3, 2023.
+The average salary in Germany is €49,260 per year, according to the German government (DeStatis, 2022).
+Of course, many people who work in Germany earn more or less than the average salary, depending on their occupation, education, years of experience, etc. Examples of the average salaries for different business sectors in Germany (DeStatis, 2022) include: Arts, Entertainment and Recreation = €43,500; Business Services = €48,948; Construction = €41,664; Education = €55,608; Electricity, Gas, Steam and Air Conditioning Supply = €62,160; Financial and Insurance Activities = €67,632; Human Health and Social Work Activities = €48,816; Information and Communication = €66,108; Manufacturing = €51,324; Professional, Scientific and Technical Activities = €61,692; Public Administration, Social and Personal Service Activities = €50,172.

 A Swedish Residence Permit is valid for up to nine months and it allows a citizen of a country that is not a member of the European Union (EU) to search for jobs in Sweden or explore potential opportunities to start a business in Sweden.
 These tasks can be more effectively accomplished while legally living in Sweden, rather than trying to accomplish it from abroad online, over the phone or via emails, etc. Applicants for a Resident Permit to Sweden must hold a Master’s Degree, Doctorate Degree (such as a PhD) or other advanced degree.
 Other requirements include showing proof of funds that you can support yourself while you are living in Sweden and also having adequate health insurance during your stay in Sweden.